carterworks/side-projects/quantibook/README.md

 Quantibook is designed to keep track of “quantifiable events”.
 What does that mean?
 It’s something that happened that has an associated number.
 Inspired by the [“quantified self” movement](https://en.wikipedia.org/wiki/Quantified_self) and [Reddit’s /r/DataIsBeautiful community](https://www.reddit.com/r/DataIsBeautiful), Quantibook is a generic system for all of life’s little numbers.

-Is this just [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/) for humans (not machines)?
+Is this just [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/) for humans?
 Absolutely.
 If you want to use those, go ahead.
 Quantibook is aimed at a much smaller, more personal scale that is easier to set up.

 ## Goals: